 The Crystal Meth Trafficking Ring

-Not only did this lottery winner waste their money on drugs, they also managed to get themselves arrested in the process.
+Not only did this lottery winner waste their money on drugs, but they also managed to get themselves arrested in the process.

 Ronnie Music Jr. from Georgia became famous after winning 3 million dollars from a scratch card game in 2015.
-Instead of doing something with his life, our dear friend Ronnie decided to increase his prize the criminal way.
+Instead of doing something with his life, our dear friend Ronnie decided to increase his prize in a criminal way.
 He invested a large sum in crystal meth and attempted to set up a drug trafficking ring in his home state.

 In time, other members of the drug distribution network were arrested and the police eventually knocked on Ronnie’s door.
 After his arrest, investigators came into the possession of crystal meth worth more than 1 million dollars.

 In 2017, Ronnie was sentenced to 21 years in prison.
 And all of that happened after he told the press that he planned to save the money from his lottery win…

 Marie Holmes is another lottery winner who has drugs playing a serious role in her life.